HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-3 Fuses and breakers.md

 > **Key Information:** Fuses and circuit breakers are electrical components used to protect other circuit components from current overloads. {{< link id="T6A09" >}}

 Let's talk about the first line of defense in electrical safety: fuses and circuit breakers are devices designed to protect electrical circuits from overcurrent conditions.
 These little guardians might not look like much, but they're the difference between a minor inconvenience and a major disaster.
 Think of fuses and circuit breakers as the bodyguards of your electrical system.
 Their job?
-To interrupt overloads and short circuits before they can damage your equipment—or worse, start a fire.
+To interrupt overloads and short circuits before they can damage your equipment — or worse, start a fire.

-Fuses contain a metal wire that melts when overloaded—your friend, the lowly fuse, will die to protect your circuit from excess current!
+Fuses contain a metal wire that melts when overloaded — your friend, the lowly fuse, will die to protect your circuit from excess current!
 Circuit breakers, meanwhile, are switches that trip when detecting overcurrent and can be reset.

 > **Key Information:** The purpose of a fuse in an electrical circuit is to remove power in case of overload. {{< link id="T0A04" >}}